Jess-Dowd/CS-210/README.md

 ## 04-17-2024

 ## Project Overview

-The Grocery-Tracking Program is a C++ application developed for the Corner Grocer Project 3 to analyze text records generated throughout the day.
+The Grocery-Tracking Program is a C++ application developed for the Corner Grocer to analyze text records generated throughout the day.
 The program provides insights into item frequency, helping the store optimize its layout for improved customer experience.

 ## Design and Functionality